sitamgithub-MSIT/MalDetect/README.md

   - `layout.html`: This file contains the code for the layout of the web application.
 It is used as a base template for the other templates.
   - `result.html`: This file contains the code for the prediction page of the web application.
 It contains the code for displaying the prediction results.

+- `test/`: This directory contains the pytest tests for the Flask web application.

+  - `test_app.py`: This file contains the tests for the Flask web application using the `pytest`.
+It contains tests for the home page and the prediction page.

 - `test_images/`: This directory contains the test images for testing the prediction task.
-- `model.py`: This file contains the code for various utility functions for the prediction task.
 - `app.py`: This file contains the code for the Flask web application.
 It contains the routes for the home page and the prediction page.

+- `setup.py`: This file contains the setup configuration for the project.
+It can be used to install the project as a package using the `pip` package manager.
-- `test_app.py`: This file contains the tests for the Flask web application using the `pytest`.
-It contains tests for the home page and the prediction page.
+- `.env.example`: This file contains the example environment variables for the Flask web application.
+It is used as a template for the actual `.env` file.
+- `app.yaml`: This file contains the configuration for deploying the Flask app on Google Cloud Platform (GCP).
 - `Dockerfile`: This file contains the instructions for building the Docker image for the project.
+- `.dockerignore`: This file contains the files to be ignored by Docker.
+- `.gcloudignore`: This file contains the files that Google Cloud will ignore.
+- `.gitignore`: This file contains the files to be ignored by Git.
 - `requirements.txt`: This file contains the list of Python dependencies for the project.
 It can be used to install the dependencies using the `pip` package manager.
 - `requirements-test.txt`: This file contains the list of Python dependencies for testing the project.
 It can be used to install the dependencies using the `pip` package manager.
+- `LICENSE`: This file contains the license information for the project.
 - `README.md`: This file provides an overview of the project and its structure.

 ## Getting Started (Super Quick Start)

 To get started with the project, without too much hassle, follow these steps (not ordered necessarily):

-1. Visit the repository: `git clone https://github.com/sitamgithub-MSIT/capstone-project2.git`
+1. Visit the repository: `git clone https://github.com/sitamgithub-MSIT/MalDetect.git`
-2. Under the notebook folder, you will find the `1.
-EDA MALARIA.ipynb` and `2.
-MODEL TRAINING(model_name).ipynb` notebooks.
+2. Under the notebook folder, you will find the `EDA_MALARIA_CELLS.ipynb` and `MODEL_TRAINING(EfficientNet).ipynb` and `MODEL_TRAINING_CometML(EfficientNet).ipynb` notebooks.
 These notebooks contain the code for data preprocessing, data augmentation, model training, and performance evaluation.
 3. Run those notebooks to perform EDA and model training and evaluation.
 Google Colab can be used to run the notebooks.
 T4 GPU configuration is sufficient to run the notebooks.
 4. Just upload the notebooks to Google Colab and run them in the Colab environment.
 5. Install the required dependencies using the `requirements.txt` file in colab environment.
 6. Happy notebooking!

+**Note**: For Comet ML notebook, you need to have a Comet ML account and API key to run the notebook.
+The Comet ML account can be created [here](https://www.comet.ml/).
+The API key can be found in the Comet ML account settings.

 ## Dependencies

 The project requires the following dependencies to run:

-- Python 3.9
+- Python 3.10.8
 - NumPy
+- Matplotlib
 - TensorFlow
 - Keras
-- Matplotlib
-- Seaborn
+- Comet ML
 - Flask
   ...and more.